skrattaren/apf.rst/apf.rst

   Various Disney heroines have done this: Snow White was the first, but Cinderella and Sleeping Beauty perpetrated similar offences.
-In the film "`Mary Poppins`_", Julie Andrews sings in harmony with her own reflection ('A Spoonful of Sugar') and does indeed go on to sing with other creatures.
-'Mr Blue Bird' comes into the song 'Zippedy Doo-Dah', from the Disney film "`Song of the South`_", although there may be some older reference.
+In the film **Mary Poppins**, Julie Andrews sings in harmony with her own reflection ('A Spoonful of Sugar') and does indeed go on to sing with other creatures.
+'Mr Blue Bird' comes into the song 'Zippedy Doo-Dah', from the Disney film **Song of the South**, although there may be some older reference.

 + [p.
 13] "If you needed to boil an egg, you sang fifteen verses of 'Where